heykatie/SageByTDZ/documentation/SAGE_API_docs.md

       ]
     }
     ```
-### Get all My Events by the Current User
+### Get all My Events from the Current User's Dashboard

-Returns all the events accepted by the current user.
+Returns all event invites, RSVPs and groups formed by the current user, located on the user's Dashboard.

 * Require Authentication: true
 * Request
   * Method: GET
-  * Route path: /:UserId/events
+  * Route path: /profile/events
   * Body: none

 * Successful Response